seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 `analyst/log/YYYY-MM-DD.md`, written once per run, never reopened (map inv.
 38).
 A second run on the same date writes `YYYY-MM-DD-2.md`.

-**No run reads an earlier log's content** (§0).
-The log is evidence for the Architect's audit — the research the owner's decision of 24.09.2026 allows to be kept — and never an input to a recommendation.
+**No run OPENS an earlier log, for any purpose** (§0).
+The log is evidence for the Architect's audit — the research the owner's decision of 24.09.2026 allows to be kept — and never an input to a recommendation, **and a command is no exception:** every command a run needs is derived from this file and from this run's `index.html` — a production function's span found by its NAME there (§4), never recovered from an earlier record — so no run has a reason to open one.
 The one fact a run takes about an earlier run is whether its commit landed on `main` (map inv.
-54), read with `git` and never from the log's text.
+54), read with `git` and never from the log's text. **Measured 25.09, 01:30 Tbilisi:** the run opened 140 lines of the previous log, that run's answer among them, to recover `sed` spans and a harness path, and said so;
+no level came from it on the run's own account, and once an answer has been read an account is all an audit can check.

 **This section is the only specification of the log's contents.** The contract says where it lives and how long; it deliberately carries no field list, because a list